Rosa Guy: Writing and publication

+Guy's 1983 novel A Measure of Time, "about a self-made woman's rise amid the Harlem Renaissance", was characterized in Kirkus Reviews as "a restless, gritty, earthy narrative which encompasses flowering and decay--in one woman's life, but also in the brief blooming of the place-and-people that was Harlem's heyday."
+According to The New York Times, the novel "offers an evocative tour of 20th century black America from the rural south to the streets of New York City.
+Dorine Davis, the book's protagonist and first person narrator, is a brash and intelligent guide; her observations about people and places are funny, pointed and often moving. ...she and the Harlem settings are vividly described, filled with life and a pleasure to read about."

-Guy's 1985 novel, My Love, My Love: Or, The Peasant Girl, has been described as a Caribbean re-telling of Hans Christian Andersen's "The Little Mermaid "with a dash of Shakespeare's Romeo and Juliet."
-In the tale, Desiree is a beautiful peasant who falls in love with a handsome upper-class boy whom she saved in an accident.
+Published in 1985, Guy's novel My Love, My Love: Or, The Peasant Girl has been described as a Caribbean re-telling of Hans Christian Andersen's fairy tale "The Little Mermaid", "with a dash of Shakespeare's Romeo and Juliet."
+In Guy's story, Desiree is a beautiful peasant who falls in love with a handsome upper-class boy whom she saved in an accident.
 His family does not approve of Desiree, for she is too black and too poor for their son who will be king.
 Concepts of sacrifice and pure love reign throughout the novel.
 It was adapted for the Broadway musical, Once on This Island by Lynn Ahrens and Stephen Flaherty.
-The show's original cast ran for a year, from 1990 to 1991, and was then revived in December 2017 at Circle in the Square Theater.
-It won the 2018 Tony Award for Best Revival of a Musical.
+The show's original production ran for a year, from 1990 to 1991, and in December 2017 it was revived at the Circle in the Square Theater, winning the 2018 Tony Award for Best Revival of a Musical.

 Death

 Rosa Guy died of cancer in 2012 at her home on the Upper West Side of Manhattan, aged 89.
 Her obituary was included in The Socialite who Killed a Nazi with Her Bare Hands: And 144 Other Fascinating People who Died this Year, a collection of New York Times obituaries published in 2012.